lukemorton/lukemorton.co.uk/posts/2013-11-14-more-methods-more-problems.md

    methods per object means the object is not single responsibility
- - Methods may share logic with related methods but they will also have independent logic – coupling related methods can be messy way to share logic between components – try injecting logic instead
+ - Methods may share logic with related methods but they will also have independent logic – coupling related methods is a messy way to share logic between components – try injecting logic instead
  - Methods should be atomic operations, if they aren't then you'll be introducing hidden coupling (think method call